dfinity/portal/docs/references/ledger.md

 ### Tokens

-There can be multiple utility Tokens in theICat once.
-The utility Tokens used by theICGovernance is the Internet Computer Protocol tokens (ICP).
+There can be multiple utility Tokens in the IC at once.
+The utility Tokens used by the IC Governance is the Internet Computer Protocol tokens (ICP).
 The smallest indivisible unit of Tokens are "e8"s: one e8 is 10<sup>-8</sup> Tokens.

 ### Accounts